Maurice White: Work with other artists

-Within that year he also appeared upon British soul group D'Influence's single "Midnite".
-The song reached No. 17 on the UK R&B Singles chart.
+He also made a guest appearance on a song called Midnite by British R&B group D'Influence's 1995 album Prayer 4 Unity.
+"Midnite" reached No. 11 on the UK R&B Singles chart and No. 24 on the UK Dance Singles chart.

-During 1996 White also established his own record label entitled Kalimba Records.
-The Urban Knight's sophomore album Urban Knights II was again produced by Maurice.
-Urban Knights II featured appearances by Ramsey Lewis, Paulinho Da Costa, Verdine White, singer-songwriter and guitarist Jonathan Butler and jazz saxophonist Najee.
-The album got to No. 7 on the Billboard Jazz Albums chart.
-White also arranged for the British girl group Cleopatra on their 1998 album Comin' Atcha!.
-Comin' Atcha peaked at number 20 on the UK albums chart and was certified Silver in the UK by the BPI.
+During 1996 White launched his own record label dubbed Kalimba Records.

+The Urban Knight's second album, Urban Knights II was again produced by Maurice.
+Urban Knights II featured artists such as Ramsey Lewis, Paulinho Da Costa, Verdine White, singer-songwriter and guitarist Jonathan Butler and jazz saxophonist Najee.
+The album got to No. 7 on the US Billboard Jazz Albums chart and No. 24 on the UK Jazz & Blues Albums chart.
+White also arranged on British girl group Cleopatra's 1998 album Comin' Atcha!.
+Comin' Atcha peaked at number 20 on the UK Pop albums chart and was certified Silver in the UK by the BPI.

-White was the executive producer of saxophonist Paul Taylor's 2000 LP Undercover.
-The album got to No. 6 on the Billboard Jazz Albums chart.
-He also featured as a guest artist on Jazz saxophonist Kirk Whalum's 2003 album Into My Soul.
-As well White guested with French jazz band Nojazz on the tracks "Nobody Else" and "Kool" off their 2006 album Have Fun.
-"Kool" marked the first time White collaborated with his friend Stevie Wonder.
+White co-produced saxophonist Paul Taylor's 2000 album Undercover.
+The album peaked at No. 3 on the US Billboard Top Contemporary Jazz Albums chart and at No. 27 on the US Billboard Top Independent Albums chart.
+He also appeared as a guest artist on Jazz saxophonist Kirk Whalum's 2003 album Into My Soul.
+As well White collaborated with French jazz band Nojazz on tunes "Nobody Else" and "Kool" from their 2006 album Have Fun.
+"Kool" marked the first time White performed with his friend Stevie Wonder on record.

-White served as the executive producer of an EWF tribute album entitled Interpretations: Celebrating The Music Of Earth, Wind & Fire which was released in March 2007 by Stax Records.
+White later executively produced an EWF tribute album entitled Interpretations: Celebrating the Music of Earth, Wind & Fire, released in March 2007 by Stax Records.
 The album rose to no. 28 on the Billboard Top R&B/Hip-Hop Albums chart.
 On the LP were featured artists such as Chaka Khan, Musiq Soulchild, Mint Condition, Kirk Franklin and Angie Stone.
 Kirk Franklin's cover of "September" reached No. 17 on the Billboard Adult R&B Songs chart and No. 26 on the Billboard Hot Gospel Songs chart.
 As well Dwele's remake of "That's The Way Of The World" and Meshell Ndegeocello's cover of "Fantasy" were both Grammy nominated for Best Urban/Alternative Performance.

-White executively produced jazz musician Brian Culbertson's album Bringing Back The Funk which was released in 2008 on GRP Records.
+He then executively produced jazz musician Brian Culbertson's album Bringing Back The Funk, released in 2008 on GRP Records.
 Bringing Back the Funk rose to No. 3 on the Billboard Jazz Albums chart and No. 18 on the Top R&B/Hip Hop Albums chart.
-The album featured guest artists such as Ray Parker Jr., Sheldon Reynolds, Bootsy Collins, Larry Graham, Ledisi, Ronnie Laws, Musiq Soulchild, Bernie Worrell, Maceo Parker, Larry Dunn and Gerald Albright.
+This album featured guest artists such as Ray Parker Jr., Sheldon Reynolds, Bootsy Collins, Larry Graham, Ledisi, Ronnie Laws, Musiq Soulchild, Bernie Worrell, Maceo Parker, Larry Dunn and Gerald Albright.
 A song from the album called "Always Remember" got to No. 1 on the Billboard Smooth Jazz Songs chart.
 Culbertson revealed in an interview that he is "...still in disbelief.
 I have learned so much from (Maurice) and he actually said that he learned a lot from me.
 It was incredible to work with him."